Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artwork by Jade Adderley-Grade 9

-Sun, Sand and Flamingoes, a semi abstract colored pencil drawing, is a work that explores the relationship between elements of nature: the sun, the sand, and the flamingo.
-Jade sought to create a work that was both aesthetically pleasing and that also conveyed a message or story.
+Sun, Sand and Flamingoes, a semi-abstract colored pencil drawing, is a work that explores the relationship between elements of nature: the sun, the sand, and the flamingo.

 Sun, Sand and Flamingoes